8 August 2016

 Reason #3: Information comes to you

 You probably pull a report, analyze that report, and make a decision based on that report.
-How much of your time would be saved if step 1 and part of step 2 was already done for you.
+How much of your time would be saved if step 1 and part of step 2 were already done for you.
 Minutes add into hours over the course of a week or month.

 Instead of having to go get last month’s sales numbers to compare to this month, you can just glance and see the trends.
 Or a notification can be sent to you when a project budget exceeds 80%.
 You could see what tasks were completed between all of your employees without having to chase them down.